How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 2) Gannets

-Gannets are the most common seabird at Bempton Cliffs.
+Gannets are the most common seabirds at Bempton Cliffs.
 They lay one chalky-blue coloured egg a year which they warm on top of their webbed feet.
 Gannets are the largest seabird in the Northern Atlantic and mate for life.
 Bempton Cliffs has the largest mainland gannet colony, known as a gannetry, in Britain.

 3) Razorbills

 Razorbills are monogamous, choosing one partner for life.
-They lay a single egg each year in the crevices of a cliff-face and the couple raises the egg together.
+They lay a single egg each year in the crevices of a cliff face and the couple raises the egg together.
 Most razorbills in the UK can be found in Northern Scotland, Ireland, Wales, Cornwall and along the North East coast of England.
 They only come to shore to breed and spend winter in the Northern Atlantic.
 Their black and white colouring makes Razorbills look a little like penguins and they are actually the ecological equivalent of penguins in the Northern Hemisphere.
 They are the closest living relative of the extinct great auk (which was basically just a big penguin).
 The average lifespan of a razorbill is roughly 13 years, but a bird tagged in the UK in 1967 survived for at least 41 years.

 4) Guillemots